caue-r/python-auto-clicker/README.md

 # Python Auto Clicker

-> Ferramenta experimental para **gravar e reproduzir sequências de cliques do mouse e teclas do teclado**.
+> Experimental tool to **record and replay mouse clicks and keyboard key sequences**.
-> Ideal para automatizar tarefas repetitivas, testes de interface ou macros simples.
+> Ideal for automating repetitive tasks, interface testing, or simple macros.

 ---

-## ⚠️ Aviso
+## ⚠️ Warning

-> - Este projeto é **experimental** e **pode conter bugs**.
+> - This project is **experimental** and **may contain bugs**.
-> - Use por sua conta e risco, deve funcionar na maioria dos casos.
+> - Use at your own risk, it should work in most cases.

 ---

-## Funcionalidades
+## Features

-> ✅ Grava cliques do mouse (esquerdo, direito, Mouse4, Mouse5) com posições exatas.
+> ✅ Records mouse clicks (left, right, Mouse4, Mouse5) with exact positions.
-> ✅ Grava pressionamentos de teclas com timing preciso.
+> ✅ Records key presses with precise timing.
-> ✅ Interface gráfica completa (Tkinter) para gravação e reprodução.
+> ✅ Full graphical interface (Tkinter) for recording and playback.
-> ✅ Reproduz exatamente a sequência gravada com os mesmos intervalos de tempo.
+> ✅ Replays the recorded sequence exactly with the same time intervals.
-> ✅ Execução em loop com intervalo configurável entre repetições.
+> ✅ Loop execution with configurable interval between repetitions.
-> ✅ Suporte a interrupção via tecla ESC durante a reprodução.
+> ✅ Supports interruption via ESC key during playback.

 ---

-## Como usar (Python)
+## How to Use (Python)

-> 1️⃣ Clone este repositório ou [baixe os arquivos manualmente](https://github.com/caue-r/python-auto-clicker/archive/refs/heads/main.zip).
+> 1️⃣ Clone this repository or [download the files manually](https://github.com/caue-r/python-auto-clicker/archive/refs/heads/main.zip).
 >
-> 2️⃣ Instale as dependências:
+> 2️⃣ Install the dependencies:
 > ```bash
 > pip install pynput keyboard
 > ```
 >
-> 3️⃣ Execute o programa principal:
+> 3️⃣ Run the main program:
 > ```bash
 > python main.py
 > ```
 >
-> 4️⃣ Use a interface para gravar (F8/F9) e reproduzir eventos automaticamente.
+> 4️⃣ Use the interface to record (F8/F9) and automatically replay events.

 ---

-## Controles
+## Controls

-> **F8**: Iniciar gravação
+> **F8**: Start recording
-> **F9**: Parar gravação
+> **F9**: Stop recording
-> **ESC**: Interromper reprodução
+> **ESC**: Stop playback

 ---

-## Como usar (Executável)
+## How to Use (Executable)

-> Baixe o arquivo `.exe` na aba [Releases do projeto](https://github.com/caue-r/python-auto-clicker/releases) e execute diretamente **sem precisar instalar Python**.
+> Download the `.exe` file from the [project Releases page](https://github.com/caue-r/python-auto-clicker/releases) and run it directly **without needing to install Python**.

 ---

-## Contribuição
+## Contribution

-> Pull requests e sugestões são bem-vindas.
+> Pull requests and suggestions are welcome.

 ---

-## Licença
+## License

-> Este projeto é experimental e sem garantia, sendo disponibilizado sob a [licença MIT](https://github.com/caue-r/python-auto-clicker/blob/main/LICENSE).
+> This project is experimental and without warranty, and is available under the [MIT license](https://github.com/caue-r/python-auto-clicker/blob/main/LICENSE).